bjornwallner/DockQ/README.md

 **Example**

 When running DockQ on model/native complexes with one or more interfaces, you will get a result for each interface.
-Results are computed to maximise the average DockQ across all interface:
+Results are computed to maximise the average DockQ across all interfaces:

 ```